aaronindex/index-app/docs/wireframes.md

 Index feels like a calm, intelligent layer

 Users never feel like they’re switching apps — Index is a lens, not a workspace

+11. Action Initiation (Round-Trip Chat)

+(New global pattern for generating AI-ready context from INDEX)

+Purpose:
+Allow the user to turn any highlight, branch, insight, or open-loop into a new AI conversation in their preferred chat tool, without INDEX becoming a chat UI.

+Entry Points

+The “Start Chat” action appears anywhere the user is looking at a meaningful piece of memory:

+Highlight detail panel

+Branch conversation header

+Project-level insights

+Weekly Digest (“Open Loops” section)

+Decision detail view

+UI Structure

+When the user clicks Start Chat from This, a small modal or side panel appears:

+Context generated from your INDEX memory:
+Project: {project_name}
+Source: Highlight / Branch / Insight
+Summary: "{short extracted phrase}"

+Suggested exploration:
+"{auto-generated question or direction}"

+[ Copy Context ]

+Below the block:

+Chat destinations (buttons):

+Open in ChatGPT

+Open in Claude

+Open in Cursor

+Behavior:

+Clicking a button = opens a new tab

+Context is auto-copied to clipboard

+User pastes into their chat environment

+No chat happens inside INDEX.

+MVP Functionality

+Generate context block (no AI summarization required yet — deterministic assembly)

+Clipboard copy

+Basic “Open in X” links

+No authentication or deep integration required

+Future Enhancements (not MVP)

+LLM-refined context instead of deterministic

+Smart suggested prompts

+Direct deep links with pre-filled messages (if platforms allow)

+Show “Related insights” underneath context

+Why This Belongs in the UX Spec

+This adds a clear outbound action pattern to your memory architecture:

+INDEX is where clarity forms.
+The chat tools are where exploration happens.

+This pattern reinforces INDEX’s role as the sensemaking layer.